-- 4. Clothing must cover undergarments (straps excluded) - 5.
+- 4. Clothing must cover undergarments (straps excluded). - 5.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 6.
 Not include the wearing of hats in the classroom except for a medical or religious purpose.
 (Gr.
-Pre K -8)
+Pre K -8) - 1.

-a.
 High school students may wear hats and other headwear provided that they allow the full face and profile to be visible and not interfere with the line of sight to any student or staff.
 Hoodies will not be allowed to be worn on the head during the school day because they obstruct clear view of the face and profile.

-- 7. Not include items that are vulgar, obscene, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation disability, or other protected category under state or federal law or would reasonably be anticipated to cause substantial disruption in the school setting. - 8.
-Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+In addition, students are not permitted to wear face masks (i.e., gator masks) that cover the full head and obstruct clear view of the face and profile. - 7.
+Not include items that are vulgar, obscene, or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation disability, or other protected category under state or federal law or would reasonably be anticipated to cause substantial disruption in the school setting. - 8.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 9.
+Students must adhere to the dress code requirements of the reopening plan, including the requirement to wear a face mask.